What Does CC In An Email Mean?

 The CC function in emails has been a reliable tool for including multiple recipients.
 It can be avoid spamming colleagues with unnecessary emails.

-Additionally, there are other options available such as using the bcc or forwarding features in order to improve your email communication skills and increase productivity in the workplace.
+Also, there are other options available such as using the bcc or forwarding features in order to enhance email communication.
+By understanding the proper use of the CC function and utilizing alternatives where appropriate, you can improve your email communication skills and increase productivity in the workplace.

 FAQs